 Every home should have an ABC fire extinguisher for electrical fires.
 Homes should also have a smoke alarm on every floor of the house.

-Home fire extinguisher ratings are categorized in three basic types, class A, B, and C:
+Home fire extinguisher ratings are categorized into three basic types, class A, B, and C:

 - Class A fire extinguisher for protection against paper, fabric, and wood fires